-The primary cause of disease is reaction to unnatural environment. . . .
-When the body is weighted down by toxins in excess of the amount with which the vital force is able to cope, then enervation… supervenes and there is a lag in the body’s power to expel the “ashes” of metabolism….
+The primary cause of disease is reaction to unnatural environment.
+When the body is weighted down by toxins in excess of the amount with which the vital force is able to cope, then enervation supervenes and there is a lag in the body’s power to expel the “ashes” of metabolism.
 Enervation leads to the secondary cause of so-called disease — toxemia.

 It describes toxemia.

-It asserts that
+It asserts this.

-A naturopathic medical school elaborates.
+A NAT medical school elaborates.

+II.
 The Six Principles